liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 | Branch Count         | 20+   | 10 - 20  | 5 - 10 | < 5                  |
 | Branch Age (in days) | 10+   | 7 - 10   | 3 - 7  | < 3                  |

+***Branch Lines Added*** measures the number of lines added to a downstream branch when compared to its upstream branch, typically main.

+***Branch Lines Deleted*** measures the number of lines deleted from a downstream branch when compared to its upstream branch, typically main.

+> Junior developers add code.
+Senior developers delete code.[^seniority]

+As a project develops, its code base is expected to grow.
+This is especially true for new features rather than bug fixes.
+Thus, these metrics will generally be net positive for new and developing code bases.
+However, a matured code base is more likely to have reusable segments of code and will support new features with fewer additional lines of code.

+The purpose of this metric is to measure how large a code base grows over time and in turn, the required amount of cognitive overhead required of developers.
+While a very positive net change is often normal, it is generally desirable for this metric to be low or even negative without losing functionality.

+When evaluating this metric, it is very important to rely on strong style standards that encourage line length limits.

 > These metrics can be gathered automatically from GitHub and GitLab through the
 > [Liatrio OTEL Collector][lcol].
 Check out the [Liatrio OTEL Demo Fork][demo]
 > to see this metric collection in action.